ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

-Exhaustiveness and redundancy checking, together with the translation of nested patterns into efficient code, are handled by a dedicated compilation pass in the Core Solidity prototype and it follows the ideas described in [Compiling Pattern Matching to Good Decision Trees](http://moscova.inria.fr/~maranget/papers/ml05e-maranget.pdf).
+Exhaustiveness and redundancy checking, together with the translation of nested patterns into efficient code, are handled by a dedicated compilation pass in the Core Solidity prototype, which follows the ideas described in [Compiling Pattern Matching to Good Decision Trees](http://moscova.inria.fr/~maranget/papers/ml05e-maranget.pdf).

 This pass runs after type inference and before code generation.
 Its job is to